The ‘Fucking Hippie’ in a hurry through the Himalaya

 Voluntary work in one of the most happy places of India

-The area we are in now, Lahaul and Spiti, are among one of the most content places on Earth, if you ask me.
+The area we are in now, Lahaul and Spiti, are among one of the most content places on earth, if you ask me.
 The people are living a very low pace of life, there seem to be few goals other than stack up your roof with hay and your cellar with wood: winters are harsh and incredible cold, there’s not much more to do than weave and making ropes from wool.
 Stress is non-existent: people take an afternoon nap in their restaurant and won’t be bothered by ‘hungry’ tourists.
 Business insight is far off their minds and men sit together to talk, women come together to knit.
 Tourist hurry together to buy more and more.
 Or to use internet which is mostly down to technical problems.
 Or to eat and drink goods not original from the grounds we’re on.
 More hotels than tourists sprout up and many of them are managed by little inspired Bihari.
 Calf are mooing and dogs are barking, till deep in the night.
 Sunlight shining to the thin glass windows is warming the sturdy, square white houses built from wood and mud where window-frames are decorated by broad strokes black paint.
 Flags are fluttering at each house as it was a flag parade.
 Gardens have small vegetables and herb patches.
 Life might be rough here but seems to be equally relaxed.
 Yet, here are volunteers from U.S.A.
 To interrupt this peaceful living.
 To bring them into contact with tourists so that they can generate money.
 These people living for centuries their own stable life with herbs and berries and fruit and mutton are now taught by young Americans how to do it different.
 These people for ages shielded by foreigners and their sometimes rude curiosity are now helped to abysm by volunteers.
 The tiny villages never seen tourists are now open to traffic and the crumbling gompa’s are now to be seen on photocopies with a bank account ‘please donate so we can restore’.
 I casually try to ask the locals what they think about it, but no one understood my question…

 Niki’s actions proof how authentic and relaxed he is.
 He is a born Himachali although his looks mistakenly makes me guess he could be from Delhi, to be more exact: to be from a Delhi underground gay community.
 His eyebrows are picked, his manners are extremely careful and woman-alike.
-He is so caring I would like to hug him, but his backside makes me not to, a large honey-brown crack is showing from beneath his T-shirt and above his very low waist trouser.
+He is so caring I feel an inclination to hug him, as a lady friend, but his backside makes me not to; a large honey-brown crack is showing from beneath his T-shirt and above his very low waist trouser.
 Was it fashion to show your underwear, now obviously it is fashion to show half your naked butt.
 I can’t keep my eyes of it, a soft, hairless, baby-like bum.
 Niki helps me getting a SIM card, a difficulty outside corrupt Delhi.
 Niki brings me to the Medical Mission where I could be checked for my stomach pains, unfortunately the whole staff is to Leh, where the Dalai Lama is.
 Niki brings me to a Tibetan doctor, unfortunately again, the man is gone too.
 This Niki says ‘I am at your service’ while he is not unemployed, he is just extremely relaxed, and genuine helpful.